 Here’s a Florida Rambler story about how Islamorada is emerging as a hub for activities.

-The 18-mile-round-trip section of the Florida Keys Overseas Heritage Trail from MM 71 at the south end of the Channel 5 bridge and the end of the historic Long Key Bridge at MM 62 used to be one of my favorite sections to ride.
+Between MM 71 at the Channel 5 Bridge to the end of the historic Long Key Bridge at MM 62

-Once you cross Long Key Bridge, the improved trail ends and is just a 3-foot-lane along the shoulder for the next two miles south.
+Once you cross Long Key Bridge, however, the improved trail pretty much ends and is just a 3-foot-lane along the shoulder for the next two miles south.
 Instead of continuing, we crossed to the bayside and rode through Little Conch Key, a funky island with old cottages, mobile homes, views of the water and lots of general Keys flavor.
 From there, we turned around at MM 62 and headed back.
-It’s not an extensive bike ride, but it’s a nice one.

 Lower Keys to Key West